Kuadrant/kuadrant-controller/doc/service-discovery-oas-configmap.md

 service/toystore annotated
 ```

-Verify that the Toy Store kuadrant API object has been updated with the OpenAPI document.
+Verify that the Toy Store kuadrant API object has been created with the OpenAPI document.

 ```bash
 ❯ kubectl -n default get api toystore -o yaml